cneralich/terraform-azurerm-azure-full-hashistack/quick-start/README.md

 ## Modules

-### Required
+### Helpful

-These are required modules used to populate required input variables for the auto scaling group.
-The sub-bullets show the mapping of output variable --> required input variable for the respective modules.
+These modules can be used to populate required input variables for the auto scaling group, which is helpful for testing.
+They are commented out in the `main.tf` file for ease of access.

 - [Keypair Terraform Module](https://github.com/hashicorp-modules/ssh-keypair-data)
   - `public_key_openssh` --> `public_key_openssh`